Jayson Gaddis: Founder of The Relationship School

 36:11.24 – Brian David Crane

-Wind up on Tiktok through their browser like that’s different than actually creating an account on Tiktok and getting a mesh enmeshed in it or Instagram um, the third one is you know, no smartphones I think before 13 um and I don’t remember the fourth.
-Ah.
+Wind up on Tiktok through their browser like that’s different than actually creating an account on Tiktok and getting a mesh enmeshed in it or Instagram, the third one is no smartphones I think before 13.
+And I don’t remember the fourth.

 36:15.92 – Jayson Gaddis